-The education promoted by the Church in this new program lays a heavy emphasis on studying the scriptures and treasuring up words of life, but the curriculum does not stop there.
-The scriptures advocate diligence in teaching and learning "in theory, in principle, in doctrine, in the law of the gospel, in all things that pertain unto the kingdom of God, that are expedient for you to understand; of things both in heaven and in the earth, and under the earth; things which have been, things which are, things which must shortly come to pass; things which are at home, things which are abroad; the wars and the perplexities of the nations, and the judgments which are on the land; and a knowledge also of countries and of kingdoms" (D&C 88:78-79).

-The scope of such a curriculum is breathtaking, requiring a lifetime of study-continuing beyond this life.
+Opening opportunities for education and training that lead to jobs seems the best way to help those facing a bleak future.
+Although Joseph Smith had little formal education, he and the Church have, from the beginning, emphasized education.
+Everyone knows, for example, that "the glory of God is intelligence" (D&C 93:36).
+We also know the scripture that says "it is impossible for a man to be saved in ignorance" (D&C 131:6).
+The doctrine and literature of the Church abound in admonitions to improve ourselves; to gain knowledge, wisdom, and understanding; and to progress-not only in this life but also in the eternal realms.
+The education promoted by the Church in this new program lays a heavy emphasis on studying the scriptures and treasuring up words of life.
+But the curriculum does not stop there.
+The scriptures advocate diligence in teaching and learning "in theory, in principle, in doctrine, in the law of the gospel, in all things that pertain unto the kingdom of God, that are expedient for you to understand; Of things both in heaven and in the earth, and under the earth; things which have been, things which are, things which must shortly come to pass; things which are at home, things which are abroad; the wars and the perplexities of the nations, and the judgments which are on the land; and a knowledge also of countries and of kingdoms" (D&C 88:78-79).
+The scope of such a curriculum is breathtaking, requiring a lifetime of study and continuing beyond this life.

 In his books and sermons, President Hinckley often counsels the Saints to get all the education, knowledge, and training they can.
 And where the economies of the countries allow it, the Saints are making great strides in education, knowledge, and training.
 Church researchers, moreover, have found that the greater the attainment of formal education, the more likely it is that the person will be found attending Church meetings regularly and giving service to others.

-President Hinckley, however, put his finger on a serious concern the Brethren have for members that live in parts of the world where education, training, and good jobs are generally unavailable or are very difficult to obtain.
+President Hinckley, however, put his finger on a serious concern the Brethren have for members who live in parts of the world where education, training, and good jobs are unavailable generally or are very difficult to obtain.
 With the increasing globalization of the Church, how do we help members attain the dignity, financial stability, training, and education they need?
 From what source will our leaders come in those parts of the world?